 - (As party appointed arbitrator): A claim and cross-claim totalling £540m arising out of a software system for the UK Government (sitting with two retired High Court Judges) (LCIA)

-- (As sole arbitrator): Claim upon a cheque (ICC)
+- (As sole arbitrator): Claim concerning a dredging and reclamation project in Oman (ICC)

-- (As party appointed arbitrator) US $245M Share Agreement dispute (LCIA)
+- (As party appointed arbitrator) US $245M Share Agreement dispute concerning a port in Russia (LCIA)

 - (As Chair): Shipbuilding dispute (LCIA)